-We believe God calls some, women and men, to leadership in the church.
+We believe God calls some, women and men, to minister in the church.
 God gives these people in order that the whole church is built-up in its faith and work.
-1 Cor 1:2; Eph 1:22-23; Eph 4:11-16.
+1 Corinthians 1:2; Ephesians 1:22-23; 4:11-16.

 Baptism is by total immersion and only for those who have personally said sorry to God and accepted His authority over their lives.
 Baptism, together with faith and repentance is how we respond to the Gospel and become disciples of Jesus Christ.
 (Mark 16:16; Acts 2:38).
-Jesus commanded baptism (Matt 28:18-20) and was Himself baptised fully in water (Matt 3:13-17).
+Jesus commanded baptism (Matthew 28:18-20) and was Himself baptised fully in water (Matthew 3:13-17).

 The Lord's Supper or Communion is at the heart of Christian worship as we celebrate His death and resurrection.
 The "Lord's Supper" reminds us of the meal in the upper room before the arrest, trial and execution of Jesus.
 The word "Communion" points to the one-ness, deep sharing and belonging which opens up between believers and with Christ Himself.

 The Lord's Supper is a remembrance of Christ's death on our behalf.
 It is open to all those who have confessed Christ.
 We can only eat the bread and drink the wine if we are right with other believers.
 This means we that we must examine our relationships with others before taking communion.
-Matt 26:26-29; 1 Cor 10:16-21; 11:17-29.
+Matthew 26:26-29; 1 Corinthians 10:16-21; 11:17-29.

 8) Liberty Of Conscience